How to Write a Resume According to Science: 2021 Study

 Expert Hint: Don’t paraphrase too much.
 If a job offer lists collaboration as a sought-after skill, stick to it rather than describe yourself as a team player.
 ATSs are smart, but not too smart.

-To land the best one, the education section of your resume must deliver.
+To land the best data analyst job, the education section of your resume must deliver.
 Especially when applying for entry-level data analyst jobs.

 List the relevant courses you took and show off your GPA if it’s higher than 3.5.
 Consider adding relevant extracurricular activities or membership in student societies.